 Dear students, parents and teachers!

 I'm pleased to present the Fine Arts Camps Europe (Czech Music Camp for Youth) program for our 21st season.
 We opened our first camp in 1997 with 46 students enrolled in a small band and a string ensemble.
-Since then almost 3,500 young musicians from 31 different countries joined our camp.
+Since then over 3,500 young musicians from 33 different countries joined our camp.
 The upcoming season gives both wind and string players the opportunity to enroll from 7 to 18 days.
 We’re opening 8 major and 13 elective programs including the new jazz dance major.

 I hope you'll find our programs interesting and look forward to your stay in our campus located in a beautiful natural setting of central Europe.

 Fine Arts Camps Europe serve students between the ages of 8 through 19.
 The purpose of this educational project is to give our campers opportunity to play in large ensembles like symphony orchestra or symphonic band.
 Making music in a large group motivates students to develop their talent.
 Other music majors such as choir, piano, harp, recorders, and guitar also focus on an ensemble performance.